 "The difference that we're offering is a cultural experience," van Jaarsveld identifies.
 "We promote exchanges with countries that have cultures that are different from ours in North America.
 It's a three-tiered thing: you can see a different part of the world and truly understand their culture, you can develop as a human being, and you can develop as a professional."

-"A domestic experience is great," she goes on to explain, "but in this world of constant globalization and different projects happening in different areas of the world, it's even more beneficial for companies to have someone who has had an experience in say, an up-and-coming country, such as China or Brazil.
+"A domestic experience is great," she goes on to explain, "but in this world of constant globalization and different projects happening in different areas of the world, it's even more beneficial for companies to have someone who has had an experience in an up-and-coming countries.
 International work experience can really set you apart from the thousands of other people that are applying to that one position."

 For those interested in differentiating themselves through an international internship, learning a little bit more about AIESEC is a good point of departure.